 In a study published in the American Journal of Clinical Nutrition, researchers found that people with high levels of Vitamin C in their blood had about a 42% decreased risk of suffering from a stroke.
 (3)

 5. Help Reduce Cancer Risk

 Research has shown that antioxidants can help reduce the risk of cancer by inducing cancer cell death.
-Vitamin A contains a compound called retinoic acid, which plays an important role in cell development.
+At times, antioxidant foods protect against cancer cells in the early stages.
+But also consult your healthcare practitioner if you are currently being treated for cancer.
+Another antioxidant, vitamin A, contains a compound called retinoic acid, which plays an important role in cell development.
 Research has shown that retinoic acid can help suppress lung, prostate, breast, ovarian, bladder, oral, and skin cancers.
+(4, 5)

 6. Help Prevent Cognitive Decline

+Studies have shown that a high intake of antioxidant foods can help reduce the long-term risk of dementia and Alzheimer’s.
 Research has also shown that plant-based diets high in antioxidants, like the Mediterranean diet, can help protect brain health.
+(6)